trilbymedia/grav-plugin-dns-blacklist/README.md

 ```

 If you want to provide a custom error message instead of one that references the IP address and the DNSBL providers that block it, you can simply add a custom message in the `form_error:` property of the configuration yaml.

+## Important usage considerations

+Although there are different methods to invoke the blacklist check, please note that using the plugin during form validation may be required for older websites where the form location is already known to spammers and has been abused in the past.
+In those cases spam IPs will simply issue a direct POST request, thereby subverting any form display logic in Twig templates.
+Using both Twig and Form methods at the same time may be the best approach for all websites.
+Twig method will hide your form from form-harvesting robots and Form method will prevent abusing the form by those who are already aware of it.

+There's also a small chance of a false positive, that is, a legitimate visitor having a "spammy" blacklisted IP.
+That's why it's also important to use the Twig method to avoid frustrating the user with an error after they'd already spent time filling your form.

 ## Blacklist Providers